vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 The offi

 ciating adept is apparently to meditate intensely on these imaginary points.
-The Dīexplains that he is to see in his mind the *śūṇyas* looking like “the multicolored circles adorning the feathers of a peacock,” for which it quotes sūtra 32 of the *Vijñānabhairava* : “If one meditates on the fi ve voids \[using as support\] the multicolored circles adorning the feathers of a peacock, one penetrates in the heart, supreme void.”
+The Dī explains that he is to see in his mind the *śūṇyas* looking like “the multicolored circles adorning the feathers of a peacock,” for which it quotes sūtra 32 of the *Vijñānabhairava* : “If one meditates on the fi ve voids \[using as support\] the multicolored circles adorning the feathers of a peacock, one penetrates in the heart, supreme void.”

-The Dīalso quotes part of stanza 41 of the same text: “he will be absorbed in the marvelous ether of consciousness.”
+The Dī also quotes part of stanza 41 of the same text: “he will be absorbed in the marvelous ether of consciousness.”

 The fi rst line of *śl* .
 175 implies that there is a still higher, “emptier” level of emptiness, above the sixth one.